Lease to Own Solar Panels: How Does It Work in 2026?

 In a Prepaid Solar arrangement, the homeowner is presented with an upfront payment discounted by the federal tax credit and local incentives.
 This balance can be paid in cash or, in many cases, financed with a personal loan or HELOC.

-A third-party service provider owns and maintains the system for at least 6 years in order to fully claim the 48E federal tax credit.
+A third-party service provider owns and maintains the system for at least 6 years in order to fully claim the tax credit for leasing solar panels (known as 48E).
 After this 6-year “tax credit recapture” period, the homeowner has the option to take ownership of the system at little to no cost and becomes responsible for monitoring, maintaining, and insuring the system.
+One of the better-known products in this space is HDM Renewable Finance’s Prepaid Solar PPA.

-Since the balance is paid up front, Prepaid Solar products typically offer lower costs and greater long-term savings.
+Since the balance is paid up front, Prepaid Solar products typically offer greater long-term savings than standard leases and PPAs.

 Standard Leases